'Japanese First' party emerges as election force with tough immigration talk

 Its YouTube channel has 400,000 followers, more than any other party on the platform and three times that of the LDP, according to socialcounts.org.

 "We are gradually increasing our numbers and living up to people's expectations.
-By building a solid organization and securing 50 or 60 seats, I believe our policies will finally become reality," he said.
+By building a solid organisation and securing 50 or 60 seats, I believe our policies will finally become reality," he said.